Intrinsic and Apparent Singularities in Flat Differential Systems: Applications: Route Planning For the Non Holonomic Car

 \subsection{Lie-B\"acklund Atlas for the Car Model}

-Now we shall define an atlas on $\X_0$.
-We simply enumerate the charts, as in \cite{CE_14} in the context of quadcopters.
+We now define an atlas on $\X_0$ by simply enumerating the charts, as in \cite{CE_14,CE_17} in the context of quadcopters.
 Each chart is defined on an open set associated to a local Lie-B\"acklund isomorphism $\psi_i$ from $\X_0$ to $\R^2_\infty$ with local inverse denoted by $\phi_i : \R^2_\infty \rightarrow \X_0$.
 For simplicity's sake, we only define $\phi_i$ by its three first components.
 The other ones are deduced by differentiation, i.e. by applying $\tau_{\X}$ to them an arbitrary number of times.
-A similar abuse of notation holds for the definition of $\psi_i$.
-A point in $\X_0$ will be denoted $\mathfrak{x}$.
+A similar abuse of notation has been used for the definition of $\psi_i$.
+A point in $\X_0$ is denoted by $\mathfrak{x}$.

-\begin{enumerate} \item Over $U_1 = \{\dot{x} \neq 0\}$, we take $y_1 = (x,y) = \psi_1(\mathfrak{x})$ and the inverse Lie-B\"acklund transform is given by:
+\begin{enumerate} \item Over $U_1 \triangleq \{\dot{x} \neq 0\}$, we take $y_1 = (x,y) = \psi_1(\mathfrak{x})$ and the inverse Lie-B\"acklund transform is given by:

-\item Over $U_2 = \{\dot{y} \neq 0\}$, we take $y_2 = (x,y) = \psi_2(\mathfrak{x})$ and the inverse Lie-B\"acklund transform is given by:
+\item Over $U_2 \triangleq \{\dot{y} \neq 0\}$, we take $y_2 = (x,y) = \psi_2(\mathfrak{x})$ and the inverse Lie-B\"acklund transform is given by:

-\item Over $U_3 = \{\dot{\theta} \neq 0\}$, we take $y_3 = (\theta,x\sin \theta - y\cos \theta) = \psi_3(\mathfrak{x})$.
+\item Over $U_3 \triangleq \{\dot{\theta} \neq 0\}$, we take $y_3 = (\theta,x\sin \theta - y\cos \theta) = \psi_3(\mathfrak{x})$.
 Here for the sake of simplicity, we shall denote $(z_1, z_2)$ the components of $y_3$.
 In that case the inverse Lie-B\"acklund transform is given by: